 Poetpreneurs?
 In this creator economy?

-But it does bring me some joy as a writer to know that the written word on today's internet can still compete with selfies and photos of a meal that you paid someone else to cook.
+But it does bring me some joy as a writer to know that the written word on today's internet can still compete with selfies and photos of a meal you paid someone else to cook.